 Carrageenan can be found in many foods, even foods labeled “natural” and “organic.”
 It is widely used in dairy products (chocolate milk, whipping cream, ice cream, nonfat sour cream), frozen dinners, dairy alternatives (soy milk, coconut milk, almond milk), prepared poultry and cold cuts, nutritional drinks, and even infant formula.

-Sign the petition below, and let the FDA know that it’s time to act in the interest of our health and safety.
-Carrageenan is a dangerous food additive, and should be removed from the list of allowed additives!
+Sign the petition below, and let the FDA and NOSB know that it’s time to act in the interest of our health and safety.
+Carrageenan is a dangerous food additive, and should be removed from the list of allowed additives in organic foods, and in all food!
+We will hand carry this petition to the NOSB meeting on November 16 to support the vote to remove carrageenan from certified organic foods.
+We will also mail the petition to the FDA to call for removing carrageenan from all food.

 A Chicago Tribune investigative journalist challenged the FDA to show her a single scientific study—not funded by the carrageenan industry—that indicates carrageenan is safe.
 As reported in the Tribune: “They agreed to look but provided no examples after three weeks.”